 The monthly LFS was started October 2013.
 The time series have been made back to January 2007, and in Eurostat's databases they will also be revised back to 2007.

 Like the quarterly survey the monthly LFS follows international guidelines from the International Labour Organization (ILO) governing statistics on the labour market status of the population.

-The monthly LFS analyses the population's attachment to the labour market.
-The population in the monthly LFS is the Danish population aged 15-74.
-The monthly LFS primarily focuses on the overall numbers for unemployment and employment.
-These numbers are also published on the sup-groups sex and the age groups 15-24 and 25-74 years.
+The monthly LFS analyses the 15-74 year old population's attachment to the labour market.
+It primarily focuses on the overall numbers for unemployment and employment.
+These numbers are also published on the sub-groups sex and the age groups 15-24 and 25-74 years.

 As a result of the smaller sample and the larger margins of uncertainty the numbers of the monthly LFS will be made on the basis of a three month sliding average, where two of the months consist of collected data and the last month consists of a forecast.

 The monthly Labour Force Survey is based on sample with interviews and the figures are weighted with administrative resources.

 The monthly LFS is based on a three months moving average, where the last month is based on a forecast.
 The choice of method, the three month moving average, also has the consequence that it is best practice to compare three months back if months are to be compared

 The figures are revised twice.
 The first time the forecast is replaced with collected data and finally the monthly results are revised by benchmarking the monthly results to the quarterly results.

 The monthly LFS supplements the quarterly LFS.
 Due to the smaller sample size only aggregated series on employment and unemployment with sub groups on sex and age groups 15-24 and 25-74 are published.
 The monthly results give a quick on going update on the development in the employment and unemployment.
 The monthly results are used by different users e.g. ministries, international organizations and journalists, but mainly by Eurostat.